 2. Download the Corresponding Resources.
 Each Empowerment Lesson has a corresponding Classroom Lesson Plan, Independent Learning Guide, and Fun Page Activity.
-Career Girls Scripts can also be a useful tool for group leaders with limited preparation time.
+These printable PDFs are accessible from each Empowerment Lesson video page.

-3. View the Video with Your Group.
-Use the Independent Learning Guide as a quick and easy way to jumpstart lively discussions about the lesson topic with any size of group.
-Or, use the Classroom Lesson Plan to introduce the video and guide a "before, during, and after" learning experience.
-You may also want to let your group complete the Fun Page Activity to connect what they're learning to their own lives.
+3. View the Video with Students.
+Use the Classroom Lesson Plan to introduce the video and guide a "before, during, and after" learning experience with students.
+Or, use the Independent Learning Guide for students who are working independently.
+(Note that this guide also works well to jumpstart lively discussions about the lesson topic with small groups or the whole class.)
+Have students complete the Fun Page Activity to connect what they're learning to their own lives.